Chair, Associate Professor Kenneth Chase

 The Communication Major with a Rhetoric and Culture concentration prepares students to construct strategic messages intended to influence specific audiences and cultures.
 It also enables students to engage culture critically, charitably, and redemptively.

 The Communication Major with a Theater concentration enables students to investigate their own embodied stories and the stories of others, with the aim of devising means to effectively share those stories with a larger community.

 General Education Requirement.
 The following courses fulfill the oral communication competency requirement: COMM 101, 201 (Communication majors and minors only), or 252.
-This requirement must be completed by the end of the sophomore year.
+This requirement should be completed by the end of the sophomore year.

 The department offers an honors program for outstanding junior and senior majors desiring to carry out independent research.
 Details of the program are available from the department Chair and on our department website.

 The goal of the journalism certificate is to cultivate the next generation of professional Christian journalists.
 To meet this goal, this certificate enacts three objectives: 1) to provide a strong undergraduate preparation for students interested in career journalism; 2) to encourage students to seriously consider journalism as a desirable Christian vocation, and 3) to develop a global network of internship and career opportunities for student journalists.

 Students pursuing the certificate will be approved by the program coordinator and will be expected to meet regularly with the coordinator and other journalism students for program review, networking, and career discussions.
 Certificate students will be required to attend two co-curricular or extra-curricular journalism events per semester for four semesters.
-Events may include guest lectures, involvement with The Record, WETN, or other on-campus publications, consultation with visiting practitioners, and participation in World Journalism Institute conferences.
+Events may include guest lectures, involvement with The Record, or other student publications, consultation with visiting practitioners, and participation in World Journalism Institute conferences.
 Students are encouraged to take advantage of courses beyond the required 24 hours.

 Core Requirements—12 hours*